ScrapCodes/image-recognition-tensorflow/Blog/blog.md

 # Solving a muffin or a Chihuahua, image recognition challenge with tensorflow and keras.

-Deep neural network or Deep learning has become very popular in last few years, thanks to all the breakthroughs in research.
+Deep neural network or deep learning has become very popular in last few years, thanks to all the breakthroughs in research, starting from AlexNet[1], VGG[3], GoogleNet[4], ResNet[2].
+With ResNet in year 2015, the performance of large scale image recognition saw a huge improvement in accuracy and thus contributed to popularity of deep neural network.

+This blog only discusses a basic deep neural network, to solve a problem of image recognition, in this article emphasis is more on the overall technique and usage of library than perfecting the model.
+The next article [link](blog_refine_results.md) covers improving the results.

 I wanted to use deep neural network for solving something other than hello world of image recognition i.e. MNIST handwritten letters recognition.
-After going through the first tutorial on tensorflow and keras library, this became the first image recognition challenge to solve.
-Since both are very similar looking objects, it appeared to be an interesting challenge.
+After going through the first tutorial on TensorFlow and Keras library, started a challenge of classifying whether a given image is a chihuahua (i.e. breed of a dog) or just a muffin, from a set of images which are very similar looking.

+The dataset included with this blog is formed by combining this [source](https://github.com/ieee8023/deep-learning-datasets/tree/master/chihuahua-muffin) and also searching the internet and applying some basic image processing techniques.
+The images in this dataset are collected, used and provided under the [Creative commons fair usage policy](https://guides.library.stonybrook.edu/copyright).
+The intended usage is, for scientific research in the area of image recognition using artificial neural networks, by using the TensorFlow and Keras library.

 This solution applies the same techniques as given in,

 [https://www.tensorflow.org/tutorials/keras/basic_classification](https://www.tensorflow.org/tutorials/keras/basic_classification).

+Basically prerequisites to read this blog, are none.
+But if you want to follow the code, then basic knowledge of Python, `numpy` and going through the link above would be helpful.

 <img src="../chihuahua-muffin/full.jpg" alt="" width="300"/>